jyoungblood/darkwave/readme.md

 ## Installation
-Composer is recommended for the easiest installation:
+Use Composer for the easiest installation:
 ```
 composer create-project hxgf/dw new-project-name
 ```